Farke clear favourite for Leeds

-Former Norwich head coach Daniel Farke is the Even money favourite to become the next boss of Sky Bet Championship side Leeds.
+Daniel Farke remains the clear favourite in the market to become the next boss of Sky Bet Championship side Leeds.

 It comes after the club announced Sam Allardyce would not be staying on as manager.